SumiSastri/dev-blogs/docs/what-is-computer-code/part1-code-modules.md

 Module formatting with Babel turns ECMA script/ globals/ IFFEs/ AMDs/UMDs into their browser-compatible JavaScript.

 Browsers like google/ edge/ safari/ mozilla each has their own software in the browser that parses JavaScript.
-Babel will format modules that have been bundled by Webpack back into the format required by each of these individual browsers and their software parsing requirements.
+Babel will format modules that have been bundled by webpack back into the format required by each of these individual browsers and their software parsing requirements.
 It is module agnostic.